 What about internal UTS volunteering?

 Internal volunteering in the UTS community is capped at 20 hours for the SOUL Badge and 20 hours for the SOUL Award (40 hours of the required 90 hours), only if the position is a leadership and/or mentor position and it creates a positive social impact in the student community.

 If you’re volunteering internally at UTS and you’re not sure if it can count towards your award, please send us an email at email@example.com

 I’m only here on exchange for a short time?
 Will I be able to complete the program in that time?

 Sure!
-We designed the new SOUL Badge stage just for you – complete 35 hours of volunteering and 6 hours of workshops and receive recognition before your exchange ends.
-However, if you think you can complete 90 hours volunteering and attend the 4 workshops for the – covering both stages and achieving UTS SOUL Award during your time in Sydney, then go for it!
+We designed the new SOUL Badge stage just for you – complete 35 hours of volunteering and 2 workshops and receive recognition before your exchange ends.
+However, if you think you can complete 90 hours volunteering and attend the 4 workshops for the Award – covering both stages and achieving UTS SOUL Award during your time in Sydney, then go for it!

 I’ve completed over 90 hours of volunteering already but I am really enjoying it.
 Do I have to stop?

 Absolutely not!
 The Award requirements are just a minimum.
-It is fantastic that you are keen to continue, keep it up and please keep logging so we have an accurate picture of how much amazing work you are doing.
+It is fantastic that you are keen to continue.
+Keep it up and please keep logging so we know about the amazing work you’re doing.